Fanny M. Cheung

-Fanny Cheung Mui-ching is a Hong Kong psychologist.
-She is a professor of psychology and co-director of the Hong Kong Institute of Asia-Pacific Studies at the Chinese University of Hong Kong (CUHK).
-She researchers, publishes, and advocates on topics related to mental health and gender equality.
+Fanny Cheung Mui-ching is a Hong Kong psychologist and advocate of gender equality.
+She is an emeritus professor of psychology and honorary senior advisor of the Hong Kong Institute of Asia-Pacific Studies at the Chinese University of Hong Kong (CUHK)..

 Early life and education

 Cheung was born in British Hong Kong and raised in a "large traditional Chinese family".
 She earned a bachelor's degree in psychology from the University of California, Berkeley, in 1970, and a PhD in psychology from the University of Minnesota in 1975.

 Career

 Cheung returned to Hong Kong after completing her studies and became involved in clinical work and advocacy related to mental health, sexual violence, and women's issues.
 In the late 1970s, Cheung led the "War on Rape" campaign in Hong Kong, to promote awareness, change attitudes, and establish better services for survivors of sexual assault.

 Cheung joined the psychology faculty at CUHK in 1977.
 She established Hong Kong's first women's centre in the early 1980s.
 In 1985, she founded CUHK's Gender Research Centre and later, the school's gender studies program (the first in Hong Kong).
 From 1996 through 1999, she served as founding chairperson of the Equal Opportunities Commission in Hong Kong, which aims to establish anti-discrimination legislation.

 Cheung is currently Emeritus Professor of Psychology and Senior Advisor to the Faculty of Social Science and the Hong Kong Institute of Asia Pacific Studies at CUHK.
 She was formerly Choh-Ming Li Professor of Psychology and co-director of the Hong Kong Institute of Asian Pacific Studies.
 She was the first woman to be appointed as Pro-Vice Chancellor in 2013 at CUHK and served as vice-president for Research from 2013 to 2020.
 She conducts research and publishes on topics related to cross-cultural personality assessment, psychopathology, personality, vocational behaviour, gender equality, and women leadership.
 She has published more than 200 articles, chapters, and books in English and Chinese.
 One notable contribution to the field of psychology is her development of culturally valid assessment measures.
 She worked on the development and validation of a Chinese translation of the Minnesota Multiphasic Personality Inventory (MMPI), a widely used measure in clinical psychology, in collaboration with researchers at the Chinese Academy of Science.
 She also developed the Chinese Personality Assessment Inventory (CPAI) in 1996; the CPAI has since been translated into other languages and used as the Cross-Cultural Personality Assessment Inventory.